KHU-Interactive-Technology/khu-interactivetechnology-labpage/content/contact/contact.md

   columns: '1'
 ---

-The Interactive Technology Laboratory is recruiting M.S & Ph.D. students for the upcoming semester (Fall 2023)!
+The Human & Interactive Technology Laboratory is recruiting M.S & Ph.D. students for the upcoming semester (Fall 2023)!
 If you are interested in designing 3d-printed structure for sensing techniques and haptic interactions & new types of I/O interfaces for game and metaverse, please reach out to Seungjae Oh.